-Showing newest posts with label terrifying nixon-era children's books.
-Show older posts
+Showing posts with label terrifying nixon-era children's books.
+Show all posts

-Showing newest posts with label terrifying nixon-era children's books.
-Show older posts
+Showing posts with label terrifying nixon-era children's books.
+Show all posts

 Perfect for when you need a book to help explain to your children the terrifying effects of nuclear fallout, malignant tumors, leukemia, chemotherapy, diplomatic ties between Cuba and the Soviet Union during the Cold War, Ukrainian mullets, the cruelty of the American embargo, and the benevolence of aging communist dictators.